keatext/scala-utils/README.md

 ----

 `TransactionalFuture` is a version of `Future` which does _not_ run in parallel with other `TransactionalFuture` computations, on the contrary, a mutex is used to make sure that at most one such computation runs at a time.
 The idea is to provide critical sections using a very familiar interface: it's a regular Future, so like all Futures it can take some time to complete, in this case because it could be waiting to obtain the lock.
-This version is very simple, there is only one global lock so there are no race conditions, but I assume it could be extended to support multiple locks if we end up using this a lot.
+This version is very simple, there is only one global lock so there are no race conditions, but I don't think it would be too hard to extend this implementation to support more locks if needed.

 The only place in which this is used is in `mintosci-zendesk`, to obtain transactional semantics despite the fact that Slick's transactional guarantees are very weak.